daz4126/Nanny-State/README.md

 const update = Nanny(state,view)
 ```

 The `update` function can now be used to update the state.
-To do this we need to call it with a transformer function as an argument.
-A transformaer function tells Nanny State how to update the value of the state.
-Nanny State will then re-render the view using lit-html, which only updates the parts of the view that have changed due to the change in state.
+Nanny State will then re-render the view using lit-html, which only updates the parts of the view that have actually changed.
 This makes re-rendering after a state update blazingly fast.

 To see this in action, let's write the 'beBatman' event handler function to update the state and change the state object's 'name' property to 'Batman' when the button is clicked (note that this function needs to go *before* the `view` function in your code):